How Does Ed-Tech Personalize Learning: The Ultimate Guide

 Delivery & Monitoring: Content is delivered, and real-time performance data continuously updates the learner model.

-Path Recalibration: The algorithm recalculates the optimal path at regular intervals sometimes after every single question answered.
+Path Recalibration: The algorithm recalculates the optimal path at regular intervals, sometimes after every single question answered.

 Data & Statistics: The Evidence for Ed-Tech Personalization

-Statistic | Source |
+Statistic | Statistic |

-The global Ed-tech market is projected to reach $404 billion by 2025 | HolonIQ (2023) |
+The global Ed-tech market is projected to reach $404 billion by 2026 | HolonIQ (2023) |

 72% of students report higher engagement with personalized learning platforms | EdTech Digest Survey (2023) |